I want you to imagine a world where the Bible, as we know it, has been taken away. It is, perhaps, the year 2050 AD.

 - Genesis 1:1

-"If a person really believes Genesis 1:1, he will not find it difficult to believe anything else recorded in the Bible."
+…if a person really believes Genesis 1:1, he will not find it difficult to believe anything else recorded in the Bible.

-However, this verse does contain the information necessary to refute all of man's subsequent false ideas about God and about the creation.
-It's as if God knew what man would ultimately think up to deny God, and so in the very first verse, God preempts any possible false ideas about Himself.
+However, this verse does contain the information necessary to refute all of man's subsequent false ideas about God and the creation.
+It is as if God knew what man would ultimately think up to deny God and so in the very first verse, God preempts any possible false ideas about Himself.

 7 Main Philosophies Refuted by Genesis 1:1

-- Evolution - Evolution is our most prevalent idea today.
-It says that time and chance working on eternal matter are responsible of for the universe.
-However, Genesis 1:1 says that in the beginning, a specific time, God, not chance, created, it didn't evolve, it was created, the heavens and the earth.
+- Evolution, our most prevalent idea today, says that time and chance working on eternal matter are responsible for the universe.

 7 Theories that are Destroyed by Genesis 1:1